OpenTypeless vs Dragon Dictation

 For most users, yes.
 Deepgram Nova-3 delivers comparable or better accuracy for conversational speech and technical content without Dragon's $300+ price tag.
 Dragon has an advantage for highly specialized medical dictation with years of personal training data.

-Does it work in every app like Dragon?
+Does it work across desktop writing apps like Dragon?

-Can I use voice commands like in Dragon?
+Can I use desktop-control commands like in Dragon?

 Do I lose my Dragon vocabulary when switching?